surfstudio/surf-flutter-app-template/docs/icons_launcher.md

 # Icons launcher

-To generate icons we use the flutter_launcher_icons package, as it generates adaptive icons.
+To generate icons, we use the flutter_launcher_icons package, as it generates adaptive icons.

 The template contains basic icons.
 To replace them with yours, follow the recommendations.